potiuk/airflow/README.md

 4) One of the team members self-assigns to the issue (not necessarily the person who originally started the discussion) and implements the fix.

 5) If the issue is straightforward it might be followed with direct PR in Airflow repository.
+The description in the PR should not reveal the CVE or security nature of it.

-   In case more complex discussion is needed and PR needs input and review before it gets merged, we can create a PR in the `airflow-s/airflow-s` repository with "Closes: #issue".
+6) In exceptional cases: when highly critical issue or when code discussion is needed and PR needs input and review before it gets merged, the person solving it can create a PR in the `airflow-s/airflow-s` repository with "Closes: #issue".
 The PR should be raised against the `main` branch of `airflow-s/airflow-s` repository (not the default `airflow-s`).
+This allows for detailed code change discussion in private.
+   For now CI is not run for the PRs in the `airflow-s/airflow-s` repository (for now so static checks and tests should be run manually by the person creating the PR).
+We might improve it in the future.
-   Once the PR is approved and ready-to-merge, the branch with the fix should be pushed to airflow repository and PR should be re-opened in the Airflow repository by pushing the branch to public `apache/airflow` and merged there.
-Once PR is created in the Airflow repository, link to the PR in the Airflow repository should be updated in the description of the issue.
-In some cases there might be a doubt whether the fix should be applied in the next patch-level release (for example because of high risk involved or need to be correlated with other changes).
-In such cases the issue should contain recommendation from the person who implemented the fix on how to proceed.
+   Once the PR gets reviewed/approved and ready-to-merge, the branch with the fix should be pushed to the airflow repository and PR should be re-opened in the Airflow repository by pushing the branch to public `apache/airflow` and merged there.

+7) Once PR is created in the Airflow repository, the team member who creates it should link to the PR in the Airflow repository in the description of the issue.

+8) In cases there is a doubt whether the fix should be applied in the next patch-level release, for example because of high risk involved or need to be correlated with other changes.
+In such cases the `apache/airflow` PR should contain recommendation from the person who implemented the fix on how to proceed.
+Milestone in the `apache/airflow` PR should be set as usual for regular PRs.

-6) The issue should be manually closed when the `apache/airflow` PR is merged.
+9) The security team member merging the `apache/airflow` PR, should close the issue in `airflow-s`.
 If there is the private variant of the PR in the `airflow-s/airflow-s` repository, it should be closed as well.
    The milestone of the issue should be set to milestone when it is planned to be released.
    The milestones are in the format `Airlfow-2.6.2` or `Providers-June-2023-1` (first June providers batch) or `Chart-1.9.0`.
 New milestones are created when needed.

-7) During the releases, the release manager will look through closed issues in the "airflow-s" with the corresponding milestones, updates the [ASF CVE tool](https://cveprocess.apache.org) and sends the announcements when the release is published.
+10) During the releases, the release manager will look through closed issues in the "airflow-s" with the corresponding milestones, updates the [ASF CVE tool](https://cveprocess.apache.org) and sends the announcements when the release is published.